lucky123485/postgreSQL/README.md

 ```
 create type mood as enum('sad','ok','happy');
 ```
-**Logical Operators-**
+**Logical Operators**-

 AND (logical AND)

 OR (logical OR)

 NOT (logical NOT)

-**And Operator:**And" is a logical operator used in programming and Boolean logic to combine two conditions.
+**And Operator**:And" is a logical operator used in programming and Boolean logic to combine two conditions.
 It returns true only if both conditions are true.
 ```
  select * from student where name='rajnish' and age=33;
 ```